‘Nothing off the table’ over possible troop deployment for Kyiv, No 10 says

 The Ukrainian leader said this would only relate to the Zaporizhzhia nuclear power plant in the south-east of the country and that plants “belong to the people of Ukraine”.

+Speaking on Friday at a White House press briefing, Mr Trump said he believed “we’re going to pretty soon have a full ceasefire” and “the contracts in terms of dividing up the lands et cetera, et cetera, it’s being negotiated as we speak”.

-Meanwhile, officials said Russian drones had pummelled the Ukrainian Black Sea port city of Odesa, injuring three people and sparking massive fires.
+Russian drones pummelled the Ukrainian Black Sea port city of Odesa, injuring three people and sparking massive fires late on Thursday, according to officials.

+In another attack, glide bombs injured at least six people, including a child, in the Zaporizhzhia region overnight.

-The strike underlines Moscow’s intention to pursue aerial attacks even after it agreed to temporarily halt attacks on energy facilities.
+The strikes underline Moscow’s intention to pursue aerial attacks even after it agreed to temporarily halt attacks on energy facilities.

+The Ukrainian air force reported that Russia fired 214 exploding drones and decoys in the latest wave of attacks, 114 of which were intercepted and another 81 jammed.

+Russia’s Defence Ministry said it had shot down 43 Ukrainian drones, 34 of them over the Volgograd region and others over the Rostov, Kursk and Belgorod regions.